mdylan2/cannarec/README.md

 # CannaRec
 ## Description
 This repository contains the Python code for a cannabis recommendation application that allows users to find new strains of cannabis based on current strains they like or flavor/physiological preferences.

 The fully functional website can be found at [www.cannarec.herokuapp.com](https://cannarec.herokuapp.com).

+I presented this app as my final project for a coding bootcamp I attended.
+The slide deck for my presentation has been included in the repository.

 ## Packages Used
 - Plotly Dash